www.luluminns.com is a site operated by Louise Minns-Davies ("we" or “us”). Our email address is firstname.lastname@example.org.

 We may change this privacy notice from time to time – when we do we shall inform you via our website.

-I am very excited about working together with you in a coaching relationship.
-These terms set out the agreement between me - Lulu Minns, my company Lulu Minns Coaching Ltd and you, for the coaching services (‘the services’) I am going to provide.
+I am very much looking forward to being in service to you via a coaching relationship and/or as your retreat host.
+These terms set out the agreement between me - Lulu Minns Business and you, for the coaching services and retreats (‘the services’) I am going to provide.
 Please read them carefully and let me know if you have any questions.

-The fee for the services is non-refundable and is to be paid in full before the first session or event to secure your place or in instalments if agreed prior to the sessions.
+1.2 Fees - The fee for the services is non-refundable and is to be paid in full before the first session or retreat to secure your place or in instalments if agreed prior to the sessions.

 Upon completion of the agreed sessions, we will review and agree new terms to continue or terminate the coaching relationship.

-The services to be provided by Lulu Minns are coaching via Zoom or Skype call or occasionally in person, as designed jointly with you.
+The services to be provided by Lulu Minns are coaching via Zoom or Skype call and also in person as per retreats or spa and coaching days,, as designed jointly with you.

-Coaching — which is not advice, therapy or counselling — may involve all areas of your life, including work, finances, health, relationships, education and recreation.
+1.3 Coaching — which is not advice, therapy or counselling — may involve all areas of your life, including work, finances, health, relationships, education and recreation.
 You acknowledge that deciding how to handle these issues and implement your choices is exclusively your responsibility.
 For this reason coaching cannot guarantee any specific outcomes.
 Coaching does not treat mental disorders and is not a substitute for counselling, psychotherapy, psychoanalysis, mental health care or substance abuse treatment.
-By entering into this agreement you confirm that you will not use it in place of any form of therapy.
+By entering into this agreement you confirm that you will not use it in place of any form of therapy and are advised to disclose at the outset if you’ve undertaken therapy in the past or present time.

 If you currently are in therapy or otherwise under the care of a mental health professional by entering into this agreement you confirm that you have consulted with this person regarding the advisability of working with a coach and that this person is aware of your decision to proceed with the coaching relationship.
 You understand that feelings are a normal and healthy part of being human and that through a coaching relationship, awareness and curiosity will be brought to your feelings so that you can make more informed choices and move into your desired action.
 You understand that coaching does not deal with the psychological antecedent to emotions, which is the realm of therapy.